AlexJenter/cv/src/markdown/work.md

 <span>

-**Full stack developer** – Building backends and processes in one of leading swiss digital agencies
+**Full stack developer** – Building backends and processes in one of leading swiss digital agencies.

 - Networking
 - Operations